JWFangit/LOTVS-DADA/README.md

 Aaccident category: The accident category we defined is shown in the figure:![accident category](https://github.com/JWFangit/LOTVS-DADA/blob/master/DADA_accident_categories/accident%20classification.jpg)

 Benchmark download: We are worm-hearted to release this benchmark here, and sincerely invite to use and share it.
-Our DADA2000 dataset (about 53GB with compresed mode) can be downloaded from HERE[Here](https://pan.baidu.com/s/1gt0zzd-ofeVeElSlTQbVmw).
+Our DADA2000 dataset (about 53GB with compresed mode) can be downloaded from [Here](https://pan.baidu.com/s/1gt0zzd-ofeVeElSlTQbVmw).

-Note: DADA benchmark can only be utilized for research.
+Note: DADA benchmark can only be utilized for research, and this downloading link provide a half part of DADA-2000.
+The reminder half part is confidential and retained for a future competition.
 If you are interested in this work and the benchmark, please cite the work with following bibtex.

 @inproceedings{conf/itsc/FangYQXWL19,

-  author    = {Jianwu Fang and Dingxin Yan and Jiahuan Qiao and Jianru Xue and He Wang and Sen Li}, title     = {{DADA-2000:} Can Driving Accident be Predicted by Driver Attention{\(f\)}
+  author    = {Jianwu Fang and Dingxin Yan and Jiahuan Qiao and Jianru Xue and He Wang and Sen Li},

+  title     = {{DADA-2000:} Can Driving Accident be Predicted by Driver Attention?}
                Analyzed by {A} Benchmark},

-  booktitle = {2{IEEE} Intelligent Transportation Systems Conference}, pages     = {4303--4309},
+  booktitle = {{IEEE} Intelligent Transportation Systems Conference},

+  pages     = {4303--4309},

   year      = {2019},

 }
 and

 @article{conf/ieeeits/FangYQXWL19,

-  author    = {Jianwu Fang and Dingxin Yan and Jiahuan Qiao and Jianru Xue}, title     = {DADA: A Large-scale Benchmark and Model for Driver Attention Prediction in Accidental Scenarios}, journal={arXiv preprint arXiv:1912.12148}, year      = {2019},
+  author    = {Jianwu Fang and Dingxin Yan and Jiahuan Qiao and Jianru Xue},

+  title     = {DADA: A Large-scale Benchmark and Model for Driver Attention Prediction in Accidental Scenarios},

+ journal={arXiv preprint arXiv:1912.12148},

+  year      = {2019},

 }